 A Wine DNA

 Jonathan’s career has been one of success so far and he is more than happy with his achievements, but at some point a project reaches its peak and can get stuck.
-As much as he loved the last 9 years with CLOU, this new chapter brings new and exacting challenges, combined with new tools that will undoubtedly result in even more privilege.
+As much as he loved the last 9 years with CLOU, this new chapter brings new and exciting challenges, combined with new tools that will undoubtedly result in even more privilege.

 These new tools are, for example, a way bigger kitchen.
 One where he can house a bigger team to experiment and develop his ideas to the fullest.
 However the core is the same; classic South European cuisine done with the best possible produce, impeccable service, refinement and most importantly, the best wine menu in Denmark.